 The mature protein is a disulfide-linked homodimer.
 HE protein is a hemagglutinin; it is able to bind to sialic acid moieties found on cell-surface glycoproteins and glycolipids.

-HE possesses acetylesterase activity, specific for either 9-O- or 4-O-acetylated sialic acids.
+HE possesses acetylesterase activity.

 These characteristics allow HE as a cofactor for S protein, assisting attachment of virus to host cells